common-fate/docs-archive/docs/approvals/providers/aws-sso-eks.md

 Make sure you have AWS credentials before attempting the provider setup.
 :::

-This is where we can start up the `gdeploy provider add` command.
+Start by running the `gdeploy provider add` command.
 Run the following to begin the Provider setup:

 ```json
 gdeploy provider add